 Tree / Shrub Planting

-Each grave at our Natural Burial Grounds will have a native Irish tree planted on it.
+We are trying to create a scrubby woodland at Woodbrook.
+Trees and shrubs are planted accordingly and coppiced at regular intervals.
 Once a year in the dormant winter period we will have a tree planting day / weekend which we will invite family members of those who have passed in the previous year to attend.
 The families will be asked to assist us in the planting of the tree.

 When establishing a natural burial ground the future sustainability of the woodland is foremost in our minds.
 Maintenance costs are adding huge annual bills to councils, churches and taxpayers in traditional type burial grounds.
-These are maintanence costs that will carry on indefinately into the future.
+These are maintenance costs that will carry on indefinitely into the future.
 A more maintenance free management program must be encouraged to negate these unsustainable costs in our burial grounds.